Joi Ito: Career

 Ito became a disc jockey working in nightclubs in Chicago such as the Limelight and Smart Bar, also working with Metasystems Design Group to start a virtual community in Tokyo.
 Later, Ito ran a nightclub in Roppongi, Japan, called XY Relax, with help from Joe Shanahan of Metro Chicago/Smart Bar.
 He helped bring industrial music from Chicago (Wax Trax) and later the rave scene, managing a DJ team and visual artists, including importing Anarchic Adjustment to Japan.

-Ito was the Chairman of Creative Commons from December 2006 until 2012.
-He is on the board of Digital Garage, Culture Convenience Club (CCC), Tucows, and EPIC, and is on the advisory boards of Creative Commons and WITNESS.
-He is the founder and CEO of the venture capital firm Neoteny Co., Ltd. In October 2004, he was named to the board of ICANN for a three-year term starting December 2004.
-In August 2005, he joined the board of the Mozilla Foundation and served until April 2016.
-He served on the board of the Open Source Initiative (OSI) from March 2005 until April 2007.
+Ito was the Chairman of the Board of Creative Commons from December 2006 until 2012.
+He was on the board of Culture Convenience Club (CCC), Tucows, and EPIC, and was on the advisory boards of Creative Commons and WITNESS.
+In October 2004, he was named to the board of ICANN for a three-year term starting December 2004.
+In August 2005, he joined the board of the Mozilla Foundation, until April 2016.
+He was on the board of the Open Source Initiative (OSI) from March 2005 until April 2007.
 He was a founding board member of Expression College for Digital Arts as well as the Zero One Art and Technology Network.
-In 1999, he served as the Associate to Mr. Mount (the executive producer) on the film The Indian Runner.
-Ito also served as a board member of Energy Conversion Devices from 1995 to 2000.
+In 1999, he was the Associate to Mr. Mount (the executive producer) on the film The Indian Runner.
+Ito also was a board member of Energy Conversion Devices from 1995 to 2000.

 Ito is a venture capitalist and angel investor and was an early stage investor in Kickstarter, Twitter, Six Apart, Technorati, Flickr, Wikia, SocialText, Dopplr, Last.fm, Rupture, Kongregate, Fotopedia, Diffbot, Formlabs, 3Dsolve and other Internet companies.
-A vocal advocate of emergent democracy and the sharing economy, Ito is a doctoral candidate in Business Administration focusing on the sharing economy at the Graduate School of International Corporate Strategy, Hitotsubashi University.
-He is the author of Emergent Democracy.
-Ito is Senior Visiting Researcher of Keio Research Institute at SFC.
-In May 2011, it was announced that Ito's company, Digital Garage, will provide PR, marketing, product marketing research and market research for LinkedIn Japan.

-Ito is a PADI IDC Staff Instructor, an Emergency First Responder Instructor Trainer, and a Divers Alert Network (DAN) Instructor Trainer.

-In recent years, Ito has become critical of what he sees as Japan's inward focus.
-He stated in a 2011 interview that he thinks Japan needs to look internationally if it is to continue to be "relevant".